Travel around Edinburgh with Bobby

 Day 1Taste of History

-As soon as I arrived in Edinburgh, the first thing that caught my eye was the imposing Edinburgh Castle, perched high on a hill.
-After checking into my cozy hotel in the heart of the Old Town, I couldn’t wait to get out and explore.
-My first stop was the castle itself, and let me tell you, standing on the castle grounds, overlooking the city, was absolutely breathtaking.
-The castle’s history is rich, and I spent hours wandering through its halls, especially enjoying St. Margaret’s Chapel and the views from the Argyle Battery.
+As soon as I arrived in Edinburgh, the sight of the towering Edinburgh Castle, perched atop a hill, immediately caught my attention.
+After settling into my cozy hotel in the heart of the Old Town, I headed out to explore, with my first stop being the castle itself.
+Standing on its grounds, overlooking the city below, was nothing short of breathtaking.
+I spent hours exploring the castle’s rich history, with highlights including St. Margaret’s Chapel and the panoramic views from the Argyle Battery.

 The first day in Edinburgh was everything I hoped for—rich history, stunning views, and some of the best food I’ve ever had.
 I recommend taking your time at Edinburgh Castle to truly absorb the history, and don’t skip haggis—it’s a must-try!